In this article

 Who Is It Best For?

-The strategy is well-suited for sectors with frequent customer interactions like fashion, technology, and beauty where frequent customer interactions occur based on personal taste and fast-changing trends.
+The strategy is well-suited for sectors with frequent customer interactions like fashion, technology, and beauty.

 Personalized recommendations are especially powerful during browsing, checkout, and return visits, as customers are more open to recommendations when actively seeking products or considering purchases.